top of page

 Group Data Protection Responsibility

-The Group Executive Committee has overall responsibility for GDPR compliance.
-Any specific responsibilities delegated to individuals are outlined in this policy.
-The Group Scout Leader is the Data Protection Officer who will oversee the management and implementation of the GDPR and maintain the compliance records.
+The Group Lead Volunteer is the Data Protection Officer who will oversee the management and implementation of the GDPR and maintain the compliance records.

 Data held by the Group